danielzurawski/systemcheck/README.md

 Node.js health check scheduling library for monitoring state of other systems that our app depends on.

-*This library is only useful if you run your app as a single process that is maintained by a master restarter deamon (Solaris SMF, deamontools (http://cr.yp.to/daemontools/svc.html)) or some other process that can keep it alive and not as a clustered, multi-process application.*
+*This library is only useful if you run your app as a single process that is maintained by a master restarter deamon (Solaris SMF, daemontools (http://cr.yp.to/daemontools/svc.html)) or some other process that can keep it alive and not as a clustered, multi-process application.*

 It allows for scheduling heartbeats or setting an explicit state of any component without our application and automatically mantains state of each system for which a healthcheck has been defined.